 Kashian Family Foundation Strengthens Ties Between Diasporans & Armenia

-Two CSUF students were selected for the summer and fall 2018 semesters, Avedis Kachadourian and Christine Idjian, respectively, whose personal and professional lives were enriched during their months at AUA as they forged ties to Armenia early on.
+Two Fresno State students were selected for the summer and fall 2018 semesters, Avedis Kachadourian and Christine Idjian, respectively, whose personal and professional lives were enriched during their months at AUA as they forged ties to Armenia early on.

 “I wanted to study abroad at AUA because it has always been interesting for me to see what the education system and teaching style is like in Armenia,” said Idjian, who plans to obtain her master’s degree and become a Certified Public Accountant (CPA) upon graduation.
 “I was interested in seeing what the studying environment is like in another country, but where almost everyone is Armenian.”

 In her classes, Idjian recognized similarities and differences, such as the importance of participation, larger homework load, emphasis on group work and computer-based exams.
 She notes that her courses have had “a great impact” on her academic goals, especially since she would like to acquire knowledge in international accounting and study the practices in Armenia.
 In addition, she appreciates the lively atmosphere and the new friendships she has made in the country.

 Born and raised in Fresno, Idjian desired to explore her homeland further, despite her previous trips to Armenia and courses in Armenian studies at Fresno State.

 “I have enjoyed experiencing the feeling of living in my homeland for a few months,” said Idjian.
 “By studying abroad in Armenia, I have discovered what the real Armenian culture is like and have added to my knowledge of the history and religion while discovering new cultural values and traditions by seeing, participating and attending cultural events.”

 He sought to broaden his horizons and develop a deeper understanding of his Armenian heritage.